-As of January 2, 2021, the Company had federal net operating loss and research and development tax credit carryforwards of approximately \$23.2 million and \$1.9 million, respectively, as a result of the Silicon Clocks, Spectra Linear and Ember acquisitions.
-These carryforwards expire in fiscal years 2021 through 2031.
+As of January 1, 2022, the Company had federal net operating loss and research and development tax credit carryforwards of approximately \$18.4 million and \$1.8 million, respectively.
+These carryforwards expire in fiscal years 2022 through 2031.
 Recognition of these loss and credit carryforwards is subject to an annual limit, which may cause them to expire before they are used.
-Additionally, as of January 2, 2021, the Company had generated \$10.5 million of federal research and development credit carryforwards and \$0.6 million of foreign tax credit carryforwards.
-The federal research and development credits expire in fiscal years 2039 through 2040, and the foreign tax credits expire in 2030.
-These credits are not currently subject to an annual limitation.

-The Company also had state loss, state tentative minimum tax credit, and state research and development tax credit carryforwards of approximately \$31.6 million, \$0.1 million, and \$13.0 million, respectively.
-A portion of these loss and credit carryforwards was generated by the Company and a portion was acquired through the Integration Associates, Silicon Clocks, Spectra Linear and Zentri acquisitions.
-Certain of these carryforwards expire in fiscal years 2024 through 2036, and others do not expire.
+The Company also had state loss, state tentative minimum tax credit, and state research and development tax credit carryforwards of approximately \$30.6 million, \$0.5 million, and \$11.9 million, respectively.
+Certain of these carryforwards expire in fiscal years 2025 through 2036, and others do not expire.
 Recognition of some of these loss and credit carryforwards is subject to an annual limit, which may cause them to expire before they are used.

 A valuation allowance is established against a deferred tax asset when it is more likely than not that the deferred tax asset will not be realized.
-The Company maintains a valuation allowance with respect to certain deferred tax assets relating to state research and development tax credit and state net operating loss carryforwards.
+The Company maintains a valuation allowance with respect to certain deferred tax assets relating to state research and development tax credits, state net operating loss carryforwards and state alternative minimum tax credits.
 The following table summarizes the activity related to the valuation allowance for deferred tax assets (in thousands):